Data Protection Policy

 What is covered?

 ID holds a limited amount of personal data, mainly comprising contact details, which we use in the ordinary course of our operations and to support our mission.
-This Policy covers all ID’s processing of personal data by any operation or set of operations performed on your personal data, whether or not by automated means, such as collection, recording, organisation, structuring, storage, adaptation or alteration, retrieval, consultation, use, disclosure by transmission, dissemination or otherwise making available, alignment or combination, restriction, erasure or destruction (any and all of which we refer to as “processing”).
+This Policy covers all ID’s personal data processing, including collection, recording, organisation, structuring, storage, adaptation or alteration, retrieval, consultation, use, disclosure by transmission, dissemination or otherwise making available, alignment or combination, restriction, erasure or destruction (any and all of which we refer to as “processing”).

-What personal data do we process and what is the legal basis for the processing?
+What is the legal basis for the processing?

 ID processes personal data for the following reasons: